 In addition to the applicants’ statements, we always assess the security situation in the area they come from.
 At the moment, we do not believe that any parts of Somalia are so unsafe that everyone who comes from a certain area needs protection.

-Everyone who applies for asylum in Norway is obliged to assist in clarifying their identity.
+Everyone who seeks protection in Norway is obliged to assist in clarifying their identity.
 Applicants who have a passport must hand this in.
 Other documents may also be accepted as proof of identity.
 Applicants who do not have ID documents are obliged to do their best to obtain such documents.

 We conclude that an applicant's identity is either substantiated or not substantiated: